 See our Pedestrian Safety and Law brochure, which explains what every driver and pedestrian should know about pedestrian laws to promote a safe environment for people walking in Austin.

-The City’s volunteer Pedestrian Advisory Council, Vision Zero Task Force, advocacy groups and diverse Austinites and groups actively help to shape our work.
+The City’s volunteer Pedestrian Advisory Council, advocacy groups and diverse Austinites and groups actively help to shape our work.
 On individual projects, a public process invites neighborhood and stakeholder input.
 It includes people traveling as pedestrians with wheelchairs, scooters, or other assistance.
 The City is continuously upgrading sidewalks, ramps, and the pedestrian network to make it ADA accessible.

 For sidewalk or street service requests, call Austin 3-1-1 (or 512-974-2000) or submit issue online.